mayureshb7/AuE-8230-Assignment5/README.md

-This files describes running Obstacle Avoidance and Wallfollowing of a Turtlebot3 Burger on Gazebo and Obstacle Avoidance by Turtlebot3 Burger in real world
+These files describes running Obstacle Avoidance and Wallfollowing of a Turtlebot3 Burger on Gazebo and Obstacle Avoidance by Turtlebot3 Burger in real world

 	1) Wall Following - Gazebo
 		a) Launch command: roslaunch assignment5_wallfollowingandobstacleavoidance turtlebot3_wallfollowing.launch